 Dubai is heavily monitored and has harsh punishments for crime, so it’s pretty much crime-free.
 Even petty stuff like pickpocketing ard incredibly rare in the emirate.

 I’ll always recommend having travel insurance, though.
 No matter how safe a place is, you never know what may happen.
-I use World Nomads for my travels because they have proven themselves to me more than once over the years.
-If you have another favorite provider, that’s ok.
+I currently use HeyMondo for my travels because they have proven themselves to me more than once over the years.
+The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
 Just make sure you have one.

 How to get around Dubai?